Keyurx11/Poke-a-Point/README.md

-# CFF Planning Poker
+# Poke-a-Point

 ## Description

-CFF Planning Poker is an Agile estimation tool built with React, TypeScript, and Vite.
+Poke-a-Point is an Agile estimation tool built with React, TypeScript, and Vite.
 It allows teams to conduct estimation sessions using planning poker, enhancing collaboration and improving estimation accuracy.

 ## Technologies Used